-From the analysis there were no days with potential events detected.
-Therefore this requirement is passed.
+From post-processing results, there are no events detected in this period.
+Therefore, this requirement is passed.

 3.4 SPS SIS Continuity

 In addition to the specifications in Table 2-1, the Conditions and Constraints for SPS SIS Continuity performance [RD.1] are: